-What does IBU mean in beer?And other figures like EBC, Cat. and Alc %?
+What is IBU in beer?And other figures like EBC, Cat. and Alc %?

 Beer and figures: probably not a combination to get really excited about.
 But if you have an insight into figures, you can understand your beers better and really ‘read’ them, even before the bottle is opened.
 Here we present an explanation of the key figures, which are inseparable from the beer.

-You can also measure the bitterness of a beer.
-In most cases this is measured in IBUs.
+You can measure the bitterness of a beer, in most cases this is measured in IBUs.
 IBU stands for International Bitterness Unit.
 The bitterness in beer can come from a variety of different sources, such as herbs or roasted malt.
 IBUs only show the bitterness of the hops, derived from the alpha acids they contain.
 These alpha acids can be measured; each milligram of alpha acid per litre of beer is an IBU point.